KaoWenChung/MovieList/README.md

 # MovieList
 This app allows users to get all movies released after the year 2000 and contain 'love' in their titles.
-* Users have to sign-up/ sign-in an account before using the APP
+* Users have to sign-up/sign in to an account before using the APP

 ## How to build the App
 1. Sign up [OMDb API](http://www.omdbapi.com/apikey.aspx) and copy the API Key.
 2. Search the keyword "{YOUR_API_KEY}" in `~/MovieList/MovieList/Application/AppConfigurations.swift` and paste the API Key.
-3. Build project
+3. Build the project

 ## Features
 ### UI Implementation